iturner72/book-notes/the_4-hour_work-week.md

 ### 11 Income Autopilot 3
 * 200 The factory of the future will have only two employees, a man and a dog.
 The man will be there to feed the dog.
-The dog will be there to keep the man from touvhing the equipment.
+The dog will be there to keep the man from touching the equipment.
 * 201 The contradictory advice you find in business books and elsewhere usually relates to managing employees--how to handle the human element.
 Herb tells you to give them a hug, Revson tells you to kick them in the balls, and I tell you to solve the problem by eliminating it altogether: Remove the human element.
-* 210 Serving the customer ("customer service") is not becoming a persoal concierge and catering to their every whim and want.
+* 210 Serving the customer ("customer service") is not becoming a personal concierge and catering to their every whim and want.
 Customer service is providing an excellent product at an acceptable price and solving legitimate problems (lost packages, replacements, refunds, etc.) in the fastest manner